-The airline industry is in the news at the end of June and the beginning of the summer season, but for rather negative reasons.
-While demand is strong and activity is picking up after two years of restrictions due to the health crisis, flight cancellations are occurring en masse.
+The airline industry has been in the news since the end of June and the beginning of summer the summer season, but for rather negative reasons.
+While demand is strong and activity is picking back up after two years of restrictions due to the health crisis, flight cancellations are occurring en masse.
 What are the causes and consequences of these flight cancellations for business aviation?
 AEROAFFAIRES explains!

 The causes of airport chaos

 Like many other European airports, France is facing chaos at its airports.
 The main cause of the flight cancellations in the run-up to the summer holidays is the lack of staff.
-Indeed, the resumption of air traffic after the two years of disruption is not followed by the hiring of staff, leading to a cascade of flight cancellations and long queues at security checks.
-During the health crisis, the airline industry was forced to reduce staffing levels in the face of much lower or no demand in a confined environment.
+However, the resumption of air traffic after the two years of disruption has not been followed by the hiring of more staff, leading to a cascade of flight cancellations and long queues at airport security.
+During the pandemic, the airline industry was forced to reduce staffing levels in the face of a much lower or no demand in a confined environment.
 According to Eurocontrol, the European Organisation for the Safety of Air Navigation, 2020 represented a loss of 52.6 billion for air operators, 1.7 billion fewer passengers and 6.1 million fewer flights.
 51% of European aircraft fleets were grounded.

-Operators and airlines were not prepared for this traffic recovery and had not anticipated the high demand since spring 2022.
+Operators and airlines were not prepared for this traffic recovery and had not anticipated the high demand that spring 2022 would bring.

 Most air navigation services put the blame on governments for not doing what was necessary to help airports during the Covid crisis, forcing them to lay off staff in a period of traffic restrictions.
-They have not been able to hire massively in anticipation of this recovery.
+They have since been unable to re-hire the large number of staff necessary in anticipation of this recovery.
 Last March, the unions at Roissy-Charles de Gaulle estimated that they had lost 20,000 jobs out of the 94,000 they had before the crisis.
 In France, the Aéroports de Paris group is offering to hire 4,000 people, while Germany is going to call on foreign workers to reinforce airport employees.

 On the travellers’ side

-This situation is annoying travellers, who are unsure whether they will be able to travel as they would like this summer.
+This situation is annoying travellers, who are unsure whether they will be able to travel to the extent they would like this summer.
 Even though airlines are obliged to keep travellers informed, as they are entitled to compensation in the event of cancellation, the fear of not being able to go on holiday is very present.
 Especially since cancellations are sometimes made 2 to 3 hours before departure.
-These uncertainties are not likely to improve, with a return to normalcy expected in 2023.
+These uncertainties are not likely to improve, with a return to normalcy not expected until 2023.
 Given the number of vacancies at airports and airlines, it will take time for the situation to stabilise, as it takes time to train airline staff.

 Moreover, this already chaotic situation may be aggravated in the coming weeks by calls for strikes by air operators due to the tensions accumulated over the last two years.

-According to Eurocontrol, air capacity in Europe is back to 85 to 86% of its former level in Covid and the association expects to reach 95% of its 2019 level in the summer of 2022.
+According to Eurocontrol, air capacity in Europe is back between 85% and 86% of its former level during Covid and the association expects to reach 95% of its 2019 level in the summer of 2022.

 The impact of commercial aviation chaos on business aviation